If you are on regular medication and require a prescription, you can request your medication in the following ways:-

 We do not take prescription requests over the telephone or by email.

 Please allow 72 hours, excluding weekends and Bank Holidays for your request to be processed.
+Please note we do not notify patients once your request has been completed due to the volume of prescription requests we receive.

 As a practice we are moving towards electronic prescribing, we will therefore ask you to nominate a preferred pharmacy that you wish to collect your prescription(s) from.
 This means once you have made your request with the practice you can go to the pharmacy to collect your medication(s) without visiting the practice first.
 The 72 hour processing still applies.